Tuwaiq-Jeddah-Kotlin-1/Boost-Up/README.md

 # Boost Up App

 •	It is a mobile app for Android, that aims to boost the target user up by allowing the user to explore many motivational quotes✨.\
-•	The target users of Boost Up are people needing the motivation to achieve their goals or enhance their lives.

 ## :scroll: Description